Search Language Syntax

 Matching

 For matching purposes, instead of or in addition to using a where clause with conditions, you might want to use the matching clause.
 The matching clause obviates the need to specify conditions (that contain a field name, operation, and value).
 A matching clause effectively queries all indexed fields by applying the = (equals) operator along with the text you specify.
-However, it does so without strictly requiring an exact match.
+However, it does so without requiring an exact match.
 For example, the following query uses a matching clause to behave the same way as a free text search:

 query all resources matching 'instance'